The 20 Best Congenital Radioulnar Synostosis Doctors Near Me in San Diego, CA

 English

-Charles Wallace is an Orthopedics provider in San Diego, California.
+Charles Wallace is an Orthopedics provider practicing medicine in San Diego, California.
 Dr. Wallace is rated as an Advanced provider by MediFind in the treatment of Congenital Radioulnar Synostosis.
-His top areas of expertise are Brachydactyly Type B, Brachydactyly Type C, Liebenberg Syndrome, and Brachydactyly Type A2.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Brachydactyly Type C, Brachydactyly Type B, Liebenberg Syndrome, and Brachydactyly Type A2.

 Learn about our expert tiers